 This boiler is approved for indoor installations only and is not intended for use as a pool heater.
-Clearance to combustible materials: 6" top, bottom, sides, and 0" back.
+Clearance to combustible materials: 0" top, bottom, sides, and back.
 Left side has all boiler mechanical connections.
 Boiler must have room for service: 24" front is minimum recommended service clearance.
 (A combustible door or removable panel is acceptable front clearance.)
 This boiler has been approved for closet installation and installation on combustible flooring.
 Do not install directly on carpeting.
 Install the boiler in a location where temperature and pressure relief valve discharge or a leak will not result in damage to the surrounding area.
-Use only Category IV vent systems.
+If such a location is not available, install an auxiliary catch pan.